ar0it/MetaGPT/ReadMe.md

 # Exploring AI for Metadata Curation

+This GitHub repository contains the code and documentation for the project "Exploring AI for Metadata Curation".
+The goal is to design an AI system that can curate OME XML metadata for microscopy images from its raw metadata.

 ## Introduction

 In the presentation (13.06.23) introducing the XML-Editor, we discussed possibilities to automate the